jinahya/assertj-bean-validation/README.md

 ### JDK

-This module requires **JDK 18**, especially with its test sources, for building itself.
+This module requires **latest JDK(currently, 18)**, especially with its test sources, for building itself.

 ## Usages